-Earth oxygenation is generally thought to have proceeded in two major stages.
-The first stage, also known as the 'Great Oxidation Event' [17], began near the boundary between the Archean (4000-2500 Mya) and Proterozoic (2500-541 Mya) and produced atmospheric oxygen levels at around 0.1-1% of modern [2,22-28].
-After a prolonged period of relative global stasis [29-31], atmospheric oxygen restarted its climb toward modern levels near the boundary between the Proterozoic and Phanerozoic (541 Mya - current), eventually increasing an additional 2-3 orders of magnitude and paving the way for the rise of large multi-cellular animals [32-40].
-In this review I will focus on this second stage, also known as the 'Neoproterozoic Oxidation Event' [40], and in particular on metabolic innovations occurring in the oceanic biosphere at that time.
+There are generally considered to be two major stages of Earth oxygenation.
+The first stage, also known as the 'Great Oxidation Event' [14], occurred near the boundary between the Archean (4000-2500 Mya) and Proterozoic (2500-541 Mya) and is when the atmosphere first became permanently oxygenated at around 0.1-1% of modern levels [1,19-25].
+After a prolonged period of relative global stasis [26-28], atmospheric oxygen restarted its climb toward modern levels near the boundary between the Proterozoic and Phanerozoic (541 Mya - current), eventually increasing an additional 2-3 orders of magnitude and paving the way for the rise of large multi-cellular animals [29-37].
+In this review I will focus on this second stage, also known as the 'Neoproterozoic Oxidation Event' [37], and in particular on metabolic innovations occurring in the oceanic biosphere at that time.

 The basic relationship between the global carbon cycle and atmospheric oxygen (Fig. 1) suggests that understanding the balance between primary production and aerobic respiration, and the resulting impact on carbon burial, is key to understanding the history of Earth oxygenation.
-It has previously been argued that Neoproterozoic (1000-541 Mya) oxygenation was driven by effective decreases in the efficiency of respiration due to faster sinking of larger organisms and/or their fecal pellets [41-44] or because of changes in the composition sediments that more efficiently trapped organic matter [45,46].
-While such factors likely played a role, I will argue here that the ultimate driver of Neoproterozoic oxygenation was a major increase in biospheric productivity.
-While all oxygenic photosynthesis is performed by cyanobacteria or photosynthetic eukaryotes (whose chloroplasts are derived from cyanobacteria), each of these broad groups contain a great diversity of lineages that have different physiologies, occupy different ecological niches and which arose at different times in Earth history [47-50].
-Identifying the constraints and driving forces that underpin the evolutionary diversification of oxygenic photosynthesizers is important for understanding the evolution of the carbon cycle (Fig. 1).
+It has previously been argued that Neoproterozoic (1000-541 Mya) oxygenation may have been driven by effective decreases in the efficiency of respiration due to faster sinking of larger organisms and/or their fecal pellets [38-41] or because of changes in the composition sediments that more efficiently trapped organic matter [42,43].
+I will focus on possible sources of variation in global rates of photosynthesis, which is ultimately the source flux of both oxygen and the carbon whose burial allows accumulation of oxygen.
+While all oxygenic photosynthesis is performed by cyanobacteria or photosynthetic eukaryotes (whose chloroplasts are derived from cyanobacteria), each of these broad groups contain a great diversity of lineages that have different physiologies, occupy different ecological niches and which arose at different times in Earth history [44-47].
+Identifying the driving forces that underpin the evolutionary diversification of oxygenic photosynthesizers is important for understanding the evolution of the carbon cycle (Fig. 1).

-Broadly speaking, the Neoproterozoic is when photosynthetic eukaryotes began to take over from cyanobacteria as Earth's dominant primary producers, eventually driving a major increase in global primary production [51-58].
-Important exceptions that ultimately help explain this "rule" are the marine picocyanobacteria Synechococcus and Prochlorococcus [59-62], whose ancestors also arose in the Neoproterozoic [63,64] and which are estimated to account for around 25% of biological CO2-fixation in the modern oceans [65].
-We recently reconstructed the metabolic evolution of this group [66], which revealed key driving forces and feedbacks that help us understand both the long-term oxygenation of the oceans as well as the general ecological dominance of photosynthetic eukaryotes.
+Broadly speaking, the Neoproterozoic is when photosynthetic eukaryotes began to take over from cyanobacteria as the dominant primary producers, eventually driving a major increase in global primary production [48-55].
+Important exceptions that ultimately help explain this "rule" are the marine picocyanobacteria Synechococcus and Prochlorococcus [56-59], whose ancestors also arose in the Neoproterozoic [60,61] and which are estimated to account for around 25% of biological CO2-fixation in the modern oceans [62].
+We recently reconstructed the metabolic evolution of this group [63], which revealed key evolutionary driving forces and biogeochemical feedbacks that help us understand both the long-term oxygenation of the oceans as well as the general ecological dominance of photosynthetic eukaryotes.
 To place observed metabolic innovations in context, I will first review the evolution of ocean chemistry between the Neoproterozoic and early Phanerozoic.